Menu

 CMI Integration on WooCommerce

-3. Enter your merchant ID, hash key and return URL
+3. Enter your merchant ID, hash key, and return URL

-5. Disable sandbox and switch to production
+5. Disable sandbox mode and switch to live production

 PayZone: The Most Accessible CMI Alternative for SMEs